shantaram3013/XF86-Button-Utils/README.md

 `xrandr`: (needed for toggle_mm) https://gitlab.freedesktop.org/xorg/app/xrandr
 `pamixer`: https://github.com/cdemoulins/pamixer
 A polkit agent: Needed for toggling the webcam, which uses modprobe to add and remove the uvcvideo module.
-`notify-send` and a notification daemon: Almost all the scripts send notifications to alert of changes taking place on your system. `notify-send` is used for this.
+`notify-send` and a notification daemon such as `dunst`: Almost all the scripts send notifications to alert of changes taking place on your system. `notify-send` is used for this.
 `playerctl`: For audio commands.

 ### USAGE